arunponnusamy/cvlib/README.md

 For usage related how-to questions, please create a new question on [StackOverflow](https://stackoverflow.com/questions/tagged/cvlib) with the tag `cvlib`.

 ## Community
-Join the official [Discord Server](https://discord.gg/CHHQJZGWfh) to talk about all things cvlib.
+Join the official [Discord Server](https://discord.gg/CHHQJZGWfh) or [GitHub Discussions](https://github.com/arunponnusamy/cvlib/discussions) to talk about all things cvlib.

 ## Citation
 If you find cvlib helpful in your work, please cite the following